 - Can Something Get Done Faster?
 Are there tasks you can run in parallel instead of serially in order to get the project done faster?
 This is especially important as the end of your fiscal year approaches.
 You may be able to meet your financial target by accelerating billing on a project that has been delivered early.

 - Can Something Be Done Better?
 In conjunction with your project schedule being done faster, is there something that can be done better?
 Look for opportunities to make something easier, less complicated, or smoother.
 Find out those areas where something is stuck in limbo between departments without the other department knowing it’s ready to work on.

 - Can Something be Done Different?
 It may not be that something needs to be done better, it could be that it just needs to be done different.
 Perhaps you could change the order of where something was done or get approvals earlier on in the process.

 The above are all ways you can influence the end of the year billing goal by not only knowing what the company’s target is but how you contribute to the bottom line yourself.

 Tell Everyone Your Numbers

 Now that you know your numbers make sure to incorporate them in your conversations throughout the company.
 Include them in project meetings, highlight them in status reports, and talk about them frequently.
 This will let others (especially upper management) know that you are concerned about the business as a whole and what part you have to play in making it a success.

 What’s your number?
-Take a break from your routine project plan development activities and go find out.
+Take a break from your routine project activities and go find out.
 You’ll be glad you did when the new VP comes to town.